ArenKDesai/Aren-s-Notes/Google Cloud Platform (GCP)/Official Certified Professional Machine Learning Engineer Study Guide/Ch3 Feature Engineering.md

 AUC ROC is used for a balanced dataset in classification problems that have an equal number of examples for both classes, while AUC PR is used when a dataset is imbalanced.

 It can often be beneficial to cross features that provide the ML algorithm a hint on usefulness.
-For example,
+For example, location crossed with time.